varnishcache/varnish-cache/doc/sphinx/users-guide/vcl.rst

 VCL - Varnish Configuration Language
 ------------------------------------

-This section is about getting Varnish to do what you want to your HTTP traffic, using the Varnish Configuration Language (VCL).
+This section covers how to tell Varnish how to handle your HTTP traffic, using the Varnish Configuration Language (VCL).

 Varnish has a great configuration system.
 Most other systems use configuration directives, where you basically turn on and off lots of switches.
-Varnish uses a domain specific language called VCL for this.
+We have instead chosen to use a domain specific language called VCL for this.

 Every inbound request flows through Varnish and you can influence how the request is being handled by altering the VCL code.
 You can direct